Frequently Asked Questions

 When can I start working?

-When your EAD card is in your hand and the start date listed on that card has occurred.
+When your EAD card is in your hand and the start date listed on that card has been reached.
+You cannot begin even unpaid work before that date.
+You cannot work on the UVM campus between your program end date and your OPT start date.

 How long can I stay in the U.S. after my OPT end date?

-60 days unless you are approved for the STEM Extension, start a new educational degree program or change your visa type (for example, H1B)
+You may stay for 60 days unless you are approved for the STEM Extension, start a new educational degree program or change your visa type (for example, H-1B).

 If I participate in CPT will I lose my opportunity for OPT?